marioQC16/All-Path/README.md

 # Searching
 Once the graph has been indexed the indexed value can be manipulated to obtain the starting node, the ending node, and any node that must be traveled between them

+# Running
+To run this enter "node app.js" into the terminal
+Then the application will be running on "http://localhost:3000" on your system